jerome-trc/viletech/ATTRIB.md

 All source code marked as originating from [GZDoom's](https://zdoom.org/index) original C and C++ source is provided under a [sic] ["BSD-like license"](./legal/gzdoom.txt).

-All source code marked as originating from GZDoom's ZScript source, whether adapted to native Rust or VileTech's LithScript, is provided under the [GNU General Public License v3.0](./LICENSE) unless explicitly stated to be otherwise.
+All source code marked as originating from GZDoom's ZScript source, whether adapted to native Rust or VileTech's VZScript, is provided under the [GNU General Public License v3.0](./LICENSE) unless explicitly stated to be otherwise.

 ## infer